developerruhul/frontend-checklist/README.md

 ## Create a portfolio website

 > ### Where to get the design?
-Because I am a frontend developer not a designer and people say you must have a great looking portfolio site to attract and showcase what you know to potential clients and employers. 🤷‍
+Because you are a frontend developer not a designer and people say you must have a great looking portfolio site to attract and showcase what you know to potential clients and employers. 🤷‍